wangyum/Anaconda/README.md

 # anaconda

-My custom [Anaconda](https://www.continuum.io/) repository, to makes it compatible with [Cloudera](http://www.cloudera.com), you should `git clone --recurse-submodules https://github.com/wangyum/Anaconda.git` this repository to the directory of `/opt/cloudera/parcels/`.
+My custom [Anaconda](https://www.continuum.io/) repository, to makes it compatible with [Cloudera](http://www.cloudera.com), you should `git clone --recurse-submodules https://github.com/wangyum/Anaconda.git` to the directory of `/opt/cloudera/parcels/`.

 If you want a online development environment, just type:
 ```